sagemath/trac_to_gh/Issue 5067.md

 # Issue 5067: linear_code -- four doctest failures in specture method='leon' exposed by #4588

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5067

 Original creator: was